 What you should know about noise-cancelling earbuds

-Of course, this is a simplified 2D way of looking at it and sound waves are more complicated, but this is the general principle.
-What makes active noise cancelling earbuds so cool is that the good ones are able to use this method to cancel noise before they even reach your eardrum.
+What makes active noise-cancelling earbuds so cool is that the good ones use this method to cancel noise before it reaches your eardrums.
 They do this with tiny microphones that pick up outside sounds and then creating the opposite soundwave to cancel it out.
-As you can imagine, this is a difficult thing to do and even the best noise cancelling earbuds don’t completely cancel everything.
-Still, some are good enough that we have no problem recommending them.
+As you can imagine, this is a difficult thing to do and even the best noise-cancelling earbuds don’t completely cancel everything.

-When it comes to earbuds, the most important thing you should worry about it how well they fit your ears.
-You could have the best active noise cancelling earbuds in the world, but if you have crappy eartips then it doesn’t matter as sound will still get in around the earbud.
-If the sound gets around the earbud and into your ear, then you have to deal with a phenomenon called auditory masking.
-This occurs when you hear two different sounds at similar frequencies.
+When it comes to earbuds, the most important thing you should worry about is how well they fit your ears.
+You could have the best ANC earbuds in the world, but if you have shoddy ear tips, it doesn’t matter: sound will still get in around the earbud.
+In that case, you have to deal with a phenomenon called auditory masking.
+This occurs when a loud sound makes it hard for you to hear a relatively quiet one.
 The human brain has evolved to focus on whichever noise is louder, as it is most likely to be a bigger threat.
 So instead of hearing that jazzy bassline in your favorite piece, you’re going to hear the roaring bus pass you buy.

-This is why plenty of earbuds give a bit of extra emphasis to the lower notes in your music, making the bass seem louder than it should be.
-It isn’t because manufacturers don’t care about the sound quality of your music, it’s because they’re trying to offset the fact that it might get drowned out by the noises around you.
+This is why plenty of earbuds emphasize bass notes; manufacturers are trying to offset the fact that it might get drowned out by the noises around you.
 So how do you solve this?
 With a good pair of ear tips.

 Why you should trust SoundGuys